 - Delaware – On April 15, the Governor of Delaware issued an Eleventh Modification of the Declaration of a State of Emergency for the State of Delaware which enables the use of audio-visual technology for signers and notaries located in Delaware using identity verification by an attorney; however, the Delaware Secretary of State updated its website to include an endorsement of its residents’ use of remote notarization capabilities under the laws of states which permit remote notarizations; on July 16, Delaware enacted SB247 which continues remote notarization under the Governor’s order through June 30, 2021 [updated July 24];

-- District of Columbia – On May 13, the Mayor signed Bill 23-750 to add remote online notary provisions to the District’s version of the Revised Uniform Law on Notarial Acts and Bill 23-757 signed on May 27 (Bill 23-759 signed on June 8 further modified and extended the resolution through September 6 and Bill 23-869 signed on August 19 further modified and extended the resolution through November 17) [updated September 5];
+- District of Columbia – On May 13, the Mayor signed Bill 23-750 to add remote online notary provisions to the District’s version of the Revised Uniform Law on Notarial Acts and Bill 23-757 signed on May 27 (Bill 23-759 signed on June 8 further modified and extended the resolution through September 6, Bill 23-869 signed on August 19 further modified and extended the resolution through November 17, and Bill 23-0758 signed on July 7 extended the resolution through May 21, 2021); however, the Mayor’s office has not issued the required guidance to enable remote notarizations in the District [updated January 4];

 - Florida – Florida enacted RON effective January 1, with the execution of wills and estate planning documents using RON effective July 1;

-- Georgia – On March 31, the Governor of Georgia issued an Executive Order allowing the use of real-time audio-visual communication technology to meet the requirement for physical presence before a notary public; and, on March 27, the Georgia Supreme Court issued an Order temporarily suspending the attorney Rules of Professional Conduct requirements for in-person attendance at real estate closings and enabling Georgia attorneys to participate in real estate closings using audio-video conferencing;
+- Georgia – On March 31, the Governor of Georgia issued an Executive Order allowing the use of real-time audio-visual communication technology to meet the requirement for physical presence before a notary public with respect to real estate documents, and on April 9 issued another Executive Order generally allowing remote notarization and attestation of documents during the COVID-19 emergency by notaries practicing under the supervision of a Georgia attorney, and the State Bar of Georgia issued general best practices under such order [updated January 4]; and on March 27, the Georgia Supreme Court issued an Order temporarily suspending the attorney Rules of Professional Conduct requirements for in person attendance at real estate closings, and enabling Georgia attorneys to participate in real estate closings using audio-video conferencing;

-- Hawaii – On March 29, the Governor of Hawaii issued Executive Order 20-02 temporarily suspending the in-person requirement for notarizations and adopting rules enabling the use of audio-video technology to notarize paper documents, and on September 15 Hawaii enacted RON effective January 1, 2021 [updated September 18];
+- Hawaii – On March 29, the Governor of Hawaii issued Executive Order 20-02 temporarily suspending the in-person requirement for notarizations and adopting rules enabling the use of audio-video technology to notarize paper documents (such rules extended and modified by Fourteenth Proclamation dated October 13 and further amended by Fifteenth Proclamation dated November 23 to enable remote witnessing of wills – extended through February 14, 2021 by Seventeenth Proclamation); and on September 15 Hawaii enacted RON effective January 1, 2021 [updated January 4];

 - Idaho – Idaho enacted RON effective January 1;